MetaMask/snap-7715-permissions/packages/permissions-provider-snap/README.md

 # @metamask/7715-permissions-provider

-This snap creates Hybrid DeleGator account and allow site to request 7715 permissions from those accounts.
-User have the option to grant the permission from a confimation dialog render by the snap or from a confirmation screen render on the web wallet site.
+This snap creates a Hybrid DeleGator account and allows the site to request 7715 permissions from those accounts.
+Users can grant permissions from a custom interactive confirmation dialog rendered by the snap(i.e., permissions picker).

 ## Development